eddieGong2604/FlyDreamAir_Server/README.md

 - Reece Walker (Business Analyst)

 ## Getting Started

-Initilize the Server first at [FlyDreamAir server](https://flydreamair-react.herokuapp.com/).

-When the White Label Message is returned, the app is ready to access at [FlyDreamAir client](https://flydreamair-react.herokuapp.com/).
+The app is ready to access at [FlyDreamAir](https://flydreamair-boot.herokuapp.com/).

 ## SERVER CREDIT